tts-community/moonsharp-tts-debug/README.md

 1. Download and install [VSCode](https://code.visualstudio.com/).

-2. Download and install the official [MoonSharp Debugging plugin](https://marketplace.visualstudio.com/items?itemName=xanathar.moonsharp-debug).
+2. Download the [latest release](https://github.com/tts-community/moonsharp/releases) of our enhanced MoonSharp VSCode extension and [install it](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix).
+If you have previously install the official MoonSharp plugin - please uninstall it first.

 2a.
 You _probably_ also want [EmmyLua](https://marketplace.visualstudio.com/items?itemName=tangzx.emmylua) and to configure the [".ttslua" extension to be treated as "lua"](https://stackoverflow.com/questions/29973619/how-to-make-vs-code-to-treat-other-file-extensions-as-certain-language) files.